These melt-in-your-mouth soft Chocolate Chip Coconut Flour Cookies are gluten free and paleo friendly, and you can make them keto/low carb.

-For that reason I try to keep to wholesome real food ingredients even when it comes to desserts and baking.
+For that reason, I try to use wholesome real food ingredients even when it comes to desserts and baking.
 Most regular baking recipes rely heavily on white flour and refined white sugar.

 Those are the two main ingredients that I try to replace with other less refined alternatives.
 In today’s coconut chocolate chip cookie recipe coconut flour and maple syrup take that place.

 You may have heard that coconut flour is temperamental and difficult to work with.
 After my first couple of tries at working with this healthier flour, I totally agreed with this statement.

 That was over 5 years ago.
 But soon after my first couple of failed attempts, I had some great coconut flour baking success - first with these Coconut Flour Pumpkin Muffins and then a little later with these soft funfetti cookies.

 Those cookies were the inspiration for today's chocolate chip cookies made with coconut flour.
 They also gave me the inspiration to try and figure out how to use seemingly finicky coconut flour.